3L0C/wk/docs/reference/cli.md

   in the **wks** man page for more info.

 **-T, --transpile** *FILE*
-: Transpile *FILE* to valid 'key_chords.h' syntax and print to stdout.
+: Transpile *FILE* to valid 'config.h' syntax and print to stdout.

 **-k, --key-chords** *FILE*
 : Use *FILE* for key chords rather than those precompiled.